Save money on your travel insurance, without compromising on cover.

 There's a balance though.
 Over-insuring means you’ll pay more for cover you don’t need.
 But if you under-insure, you’ll lose out on full compensation if you need to claim.

-Your EHIC card isn’t a replacement for travel insurance though - it doesn’t mean you’ll get free treatment everywhere, as it won’t cover you for anything more than medical care and won’t pay to get you home in crisis.
+Your GHIC or EHIC card isn’t a replacement for travel insurance though - it doesn’t mean you’ll get free treatment everywhere, as it won’t cover you for anything more than medical care and won’t pay to get you home in crisis.

 Travel agents, tour operators and airlines might offer you travel insurance, but it's not always good value for money.